AndyStoneman/PQ2/README.md

 ## Criteria for Recipes - Ensuring Some Typicality

 We decided due to our very large inspiring set that normalizing ingredient values would be difficult.
 Luckily, the majority of our recipes has similar serving sizes.
 We also counted the occurence of different ingredients among our recipes to find our most common 9 (when trying to account for differences in ingredients that were semantically the same but written differently, eg in most recipes flour and all-purpose flour).
+We used a function to find these but then we hard coded the common set to prevent making expensive calls to the common set finding algorithm which went through the whole recipe set.
 We came up with the following dictionary of counts:
 ```
 common_dict = [('baking soda', 50), ('baking powder', 50), \